-Annual reports are a cornerstone of an effective nonprofit communications strategy.
-Each year brings a new opportunity to share your nonprofit’s impact for the year and tell the stories that bring this impact to life.
-It also requires focusing on communications strategy and your organization’s goals while staying on top of trends.
-One of those trends is whether creating a digital annual report is worth the time and investment over designing a PDF annual report.
-The shift to digital publishing has been developing for a long time now, but living through 2020, with many of us working from home, has elevated the value of a digital annual report for nonprofits who need to engage their most important audiences—particularly for fundraising.
-When you can’t easily hand an annual report to someone in a personal meeting and you’re also not sure if you can mail it to their office, the value of a digital annual report starts to make a lot more sense.
+One of those trends is whether creating a digital annual report is worth the time and investment for your nonprofit over designing a PDF annual report.
+Digital publishing for reports is hardly new, but living through 2020, with many of us working from home, has elevated the value of a digital annual report for nonprofits who need to engage their most important audiences—particularly for fundraising.
+Because, when you can’t easily hand an annual report to someone in a personal meeting and you’re also not sure if you can mail it to their office, the value of a digital annual report starts to make a lot more sense.

 As the pandemic brought most in-person interactions to a halt in New York City, The Legal Aid Society’s typical strategy for distributing their annual reports shifted.
 Instead of distributing them primarily in-person during their Annual Meeting, this year they would need to distribute their annual reports digitally.
 Instead of moving the static annual report to a digital format where it would appear as a single-page, scrolling document, we decided to use this as an opportunity to provide The Legal Aid Society’s clients and stakeholders with a more interactive experience.